-This policy details the Hutchins School’s (“the School”) policy on how it will use and manage personal information it receives or collects.
+The purpose of this policy is to details how The Hutchins School (“the School”) will use and manage personal information it receives or collects.

-The School is bound by the National Privacy Principles contained in the Commonwealth Privacy Act 1988, as amended (“the Act”).
+The School is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act 1988, as amended (“the Act”).

 - Students, before, during and after the course of their enrolment at the School

-- Parents and/or guardians (collectively “parents”) before, during and after the course of their child’s enrolment at the School
+- Parents and/or carers (collectively “parents”) before, during and after the course of their child’s enrolment at the School

-- Some other people who come into contact with the School
+- Other people who come into contact with the School

 Personal Information provided by Third Parties

-The School may also be provided with personal information about an individual from third party sources, including a medical report or a reference from another school.
+The School may also be provided with personal information about an individual from third party sources, such as a medical report or a reference from another school.